developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 **_DOM injection is NOT currently supported on Windows Mobile devices using the IE engine_**.

+#### Supports Injection of:

+* JavaScript or CSS files stored locally on the device
+* JavaScript or CSS files stored on a server
+* Meta tags described in the `tags` file
+* Local files specified using absolute paths or [EB substitution variable](../configreference/#substitutionvariables) (i.e. `%INSTALLDIR%`)

 ### Step 1- Prepare the "tags" file

-* **Create a text file to contain the desired DOM-injection elements** using the tagging syntax below.
-This becomes the list of elements to be injected into the DOM, and specifies the pages to receive the injections.
+1. **Create a text file** to contain the desired DOM-injection elements using the tagging syntax below.
+This becomes the list of elements to be injected into the DOM and specifies the pages to receive the injections.

 In the sample `mytags.txt` file referenced below, notice a syntax similar to that of ordinary HTML tags for including scripts, style sheets and meta data.
-Parts of the tags as they apply to DOM injection are explained in the JavaScript comments, and in further detail below.
+Parts of the tags as they apply to DOM injection are explained in the JavaScript comments and in further detail below.

-> **Zebra recommends using substitution variables over absolute paths whenever possible**.
+> **Zebra recommends using substitution variables rather than absolute paths whenever possible**.

 	:::xml
 	<!--Sample tags file -->